All that glitters isn't gold: tourist scams are specifically designed to part you from your hard-earned cash, not to provide you with any value.

 New hoaxes crop up each day and the list of potential cons below is in no way exhaustive - but it's a start.

-Being a woman traveler can be like wearing a stamp on your forehead that screams "easy mark".
+Being a woman traveler can be like wearing a stamp on your forehead that screams "easy mark" - after all, many of us have been "conditioned" for decades.
 Not that we're less wise, on the contrary; if anything we're more prepared because we've carefully done our research, knowing that people might mistake us for soft targets.

-It's more about how others see a woman on her own, young or old, as vulnerable, or possibly without family.
+It's more about how others (mistakenly) see a woman on her own as vulnerable, or possibly without family.
 Very tempting when it comes to taking advantage...

 A scam can take many forms: product substitution, shortchanging, pickpocketing, accommodation scams, outright theft and even worse.

-I traveled on my own for years and was scammed a few times - but far fewer than I might have been.
+I traveled on my own for years and have been scammed a few times - but fewer than I might have been.
 And most instances were insignificant.

 This is the bread and butter of those who prey on travelers.

-In Marrakech many years ago I bought a perfectly white sheepskin.
+In Marrakech many years ago, I bought a perfectly lovely white sheepskin.
 The kind vendor took it into the back of the shop to wrap it for packing.
-When I eventually got home it had turned a muddy shade of brown along with the white - it wasn't the one that I'd bought but a cheap and ugly substitute.
-I'd fallen for the oldest travel scam in the book: I'd let something out of my site, providing an opportunity for substitution.
+When I eventually got home, half of it was a muddy shade of brown - it wasn't the one that I'd bought but a cheap and ugly substitute.
+I'd fallen for the oldest travel scam in the book: I'd let something out of my sight, providing an opportunity for substitution.

 A Rolex Oster (misspelling included) or a Frolex for $20?
 A $5 ICE watch?
 A Vuitton bag for $35?
 A Lacoste or Ralph Lauren polo shirt for $2?